 You May Be Able to Do Your Own Carpet Repair

-If you like taking on the challenge of do it yourself projects, a carpet repair is one that you may be able to handle.
-If you are not handy or just don’t have the time, it may be advisable to hire a professional to handle your carpet repair.
+Do you like taking on the challenge of do-it-yourself projects?
+A carpet repair is one that you may be able to handle.
+If you are not handy or just don’t have the time, it may be advisable to hire a professional.

 This occurs when loose fibers come out on the edges of the carpet.
 To fix this, simply cut the fibers that are sticking out.

-Heavy furniture can result in indentations being left on the carpet.
+Heavy furniture often results in indentations left on the carpet.
 To get rid of these nasty marks, you can steam them with a fabric steamer or sprinkle the area with a bit of club soda, place a towel over the area, then iron it.
-Do this a couple of times and the pile will be rejuvenated.
+Repeat a couple times and the pile will be rejuvenated.

 With heavy traffic the surface of the carpet can flatten, giving it a shaded appearance.
-This can be improved by brushing the pile up and vacuuming.
+Improve by brushing the pile up and vacuuming.
 With use the area will likely continue to crush and shade.
 Frequent raking or brushing and very thorough vacuuming will help keep the pile standing more erect.

 Shedding is most common with carpets manufactured with spun (staple) yarn.
 This shedding is a characteristic and does not indicate excessive wear.
-Shedding is controlled by thorough vacuuming.
+Control shedding by thorough vacuuming.
 While some carpet will shed for ever, with thorough vacuuming a carpet will shed less.

 Snags are tufts that have pulled out of the surface of the carpet.
 They will occur more often with loop pile than cut pile carpets.
 You should never pull them off, but instead cut them off neatly with a pair of scissors.
-On a looped carpet where a small row of tufts are pulled out you can reburl the area by carefully placing a bit of waterproof glue on the area and pushing the yarn back into place.
+On looped carpet where a small row of tufts are pulled out, you can reburl the area.
+Carefully place a bit of waterproof glue on the area and push the yarn back into place.

 If you are experiencing nasty little shocks when you touch a door handle or another person while walking across your carpet you are experiencing the effects of static electricity.
 The severity of static electricity depends on the carpet material, construction, and padding.
 Humidity will play an important role as the moisture in the air is absorbed by the carpet fibers.
 A humidifier will help to increase moisture will often take care of the problem.
 At janitorial or carpet cleaning supply houses you can also purchase static control treatments that you can spray on the surface of the carpet.

 The best way to deal with carpet beetles is with a strong vacuum suction.
 You should always avoid spillage and keep the surface of the carpet clean of food.
 The carpet beetles are quite annoying, as they feed on wool, hair, hides, fur, grain, seeds, and flour.
-If the carpet is badly infested contact a professional carpet cleaner.
+Badly infested carpet, contact a professional carpet cleaner.